Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 {% endtab %}
 {% endtabs %}

-## Public Classes
+## Public classes

 ### MessagingPushPayload

-This is a helper class for extracting the data payload attributes from `RemoteMessage` which are used while creating the push notification.
-Create the instance of `MessagingPushPayload` in the `onMessageReceived` method using the below constructors.
+`MessagePushPayload` is a helper class for extracting the data payload attributes from `RemoteMessage`, which are used while creating the push notification.

-### Constructor

 {% tabs %}
 {% tab title="Android" %}